Measuring the robustness of Gaussian processes to kernel choice: NON-STATIONARY PERTURBATIONS IN CLASSIFYING MNIST DIGITS

-\textbf{Robustness.} \cref{fig:MNIST} shows the results of our workflow applied to this problem.
+\textbf{Robustness.} \cref{fig:MNIST1} shows the results of our workflow applied to this problem.
 We find a sufficiently large setting of $\eps$ that allows us, across all 1000 test-image problems, to change every decision.
 In particular, for $\eps = 10^{-4},$ we are able to find perturbed kernels that change the predicted class label in every case.
 It is not clear how to visualize our priors in this application.
-So, of the approaches in \cref{sec:QI}, we use only the hyperparameter uncertainty visualization to assess qualitative interchangeability. \cite{Lee2018_dnn_gp} optimize the hyperparameters of $k_0$ over a grid, so it is not clear that the hyperparameters are sufficiently close to a global minimum (or that the global minimum is sufficiently representative) to make the Laplace approximation reasonable.
-Instead, we note that, given that the authors optimized the hyperparameters with grid search, the size of the grid defines a natural variability in the hyperparameters $\theta$.
-To be conservative, we sample $\theta^{(r)}$ from an area around the MMLE that is over 10 times smaller than the full grid.
-(If we used the full original grid, we would find only more non-robustness.)
+So, of the approaches in \cref{sec:QI}, we use only the hyperparameter uncertainty visualization to assess qualitative interchangeability. \cite{Lee2018_dnn_gp} optimize the hyperparameters of $k_0$ over a grid.
+Instead of bootstrapping this procedure, we note that the size of the grid defines a natural variability in the hyperparameters $\hat\theta$.
+To be conservative, we sample $\theta^{(r)}$ from an area around the hyperparameters selected by \cite{Lee2018_dnn_gp} that is over 10 times smaller than the full grid.
+(Using the full original grid would find more extreme non-robustness.)
 The Gram matrices corresponding to our perturbed kernels are much closer to $k_{0}(X,X)$ than are the Gram matrices corresponding to each $\theta^{(r)}$.
-We conclude that classification of handwritten digits with the compositional kernel proposed by~\cite{Lee2018_dnn_gp} is non-robust to the choice of kernel in the sense of \cref{def:nonRobust}.
+We conclude that classification of handwritten digits using $k_0$ is non-robust to the choice of kernel in the sense of \cref{def:nonRobust}.

-\section{Discussion}
+\section{DISCUSSION}

 In this paper, we proposed and implemented a workflow for measuring the sensitivity of GP inferences to the choice of the kernel function.
 We used our workflow to discover substantial non-robustness in a variety of practical examples, but also showed that many analyses are not flagged as non-robust by our method.
-We feel that robustness quantification, as in the present paper, will primarily have a positive impact: we hope that robustness quantification can help overcome brittle or cherry-picked machine learning analyses that will fail to yield stable conclusions in real practice.
-However, a potential negative outcome of our robustness quantification machinery is that it may be repurposed for adversarially changing the predictions of a GP model.
+There are many exciting directions for expanding on the present work -- both within our existing workflow and beyond.
+We discuss these directions below.